-For our family it’s kid’s activities, dining out and groceries.
+For our family the trouble spots are kids' activities, dining out and groceries.
 How do I manage this?
 For kids activities and dining out it’s mostly a matter of awareness, as in I have to actually decide to sign up for that activity or not.
-We try to think about what we choose to spend our money (and time) on and whether or not that will add to our happiness or add to our stress.
+We try to think about what we choose to spend our money (and our time) on and whether or not that will add to our happiness or add to our stress.

 Grocery shopping is a little bit trickier.
 Clearly, I have to buy groceries multiple times a month.
 Since I shop weekly for groceries (who am I kidding, twice-weekly) I broke my grocery budget down into a weekly target.
 Then I know that as long as I stay close to that number I’ll track OK for the month.
 Again, if I run over one week I can cut a little the next week to stay within my spending plan.

 If you are wondering how your grocery budget stacks up you can refer to this USDA report that breaks down monthly food expenditures by budget level.
 I have found these to be fairly generous, particularly if you exclude wine and beer.

 Yes, we have a separate wine budget - one big trip a month results in some odd looks from the cashiers at Trader Joe’s, but it works for us!

 What if my big expense is ongoing debt?